cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

 1. Extract the `dumpling.zip` file to the root of your SD card
 1. Extract the wiiu-nanddumper `.zip` file to the `\wiiu\apps` folder on your SD card
 1. Eject your SD card from Windows and put it into your Wii U console
-1. Plug a USB storage device into your Wii U if you want to dump your data to USB storage
+1. If desired, insert a USB device into your Wii U to dump your data to USB storage
+  - Do not let the Wii U format the USB, the USB must be FAT32, 32KB Cluster.
   - Some users have reported better performance using the back ports, however the front ports should be fine as well

 ## Dumping Files